 - What is the purpose of the appraisal?

-- Is there an existing inventory of the wine of will one need to be made?
+- Is there an existing inventory of the wine or spirits, or will one need to be made?

-- Roughly what kinds of wine are included and what is the approximate quantity?
+- Roughly what kinds of wine/spirits are included and what is the approximate quantity?

 - Has the wine been stored in temperature-control?

-In most cases it will be possible to quote the exact amount an appraisal will cost.
 Wine appraisal pricing is based on the type of wine being appraised, whether or not the inventory is in computer-readable form, and determining how many singletons are on the list.
+On-site work, report writing, and so on is billed hourly.
+We can provide an approximate quote with our proposal, and in many cases, an exact figure.

 If an inventory needs to be made we can arrange to have it done anywhere in the U.S., in many cases by local wine experts.
+We also have associates overseas.
 If wine has to be tasted to determine if storage has been adequate, tasting notes can be prepared or if shipping has to be done, detailed packing instructions will be provided.

 Most appraisals can be completed promptly, and expedited service is available.